mayank543/Fi-Note/README.md

 **Inside `frontend/.env.local`**:
 Create a `.env.local` file in the `frontend/` folder so the Next.js app knows where to talk to the backend:

 ```env
 NEXT_PUBLIC_API_URL="http://localhost:3001"
 ```

 ### 3. Build & Run

 Open a terminal in the root folder of this project and run:

 ```bash
 docker compose up --build
 ```

-*Wait a minute or two for Docker to download the dependencies, build the frontend, and boot up the database and node servers.*
+_Wait a minute or two for Docker to download the dependencies, build the frontend, and boot up the database and node servers._

 ### 4. Sync the Database

 Since the Docker PostgreSQL database starts completely empty, we need to push our tables (Users, Notes, Labels, etc.) into it.

 Leave the previous terminal running, open a **new** terminal tab, and run:

 ```bash
 docker compose exec backend npx prisma db push
 ```

 ### 5. Open the App

 You are all set!
 Open your browser and head to:
 **[http://localhost:3000](http://localhost:3000)**

 Create an account, log in, and start writing notes!
 To stop the application, just hit `Ctrl + C` in the Docker terminal, or run `docker compose down`.

+WORK IN PROGRESS